jkwlsn/jkwlsn/README.md

-# DevOps bootcamp grad from Makers, London
+# Software engineering & DevOps bootcamp grad

 Career-switching junior software engineer with a background in writing, research, and digital content.
 Graduate of [Makers Academy](https://github.com/makersacademy)'s intensive 16-week DevOps and Software Engineering bootcamp.
 Skilled in TDD, Python, AWS, and CI/CD workflows, with strong communication, collaboration, and problem-solving abilities.
 Currently deepening knowledge in TypeScript, Node.js, and Vue.